-Policy Description The documentation with the process descriptions and the security measures of the site are under version control.
-Measures are in place to ensure that the evaluated status is ensured.
-In most cases tools are used to support the processes at the site.
-This comprises e.g. scripts or batch routines developed by the site and a commercial data base system.
-This comprises also service levels and quality parameters.
-P.Reception-Control The inspection of incoming items done at the site en- sures that the received configuration items comply with the properties stated by the client.
-Furthermore, it is veri- fied that the product can be identified and a released production process is defined for the product.
-If applica- ble this aspect includes the check that all required infor- mation and data is available to process the items.
+Policy Description this aspect includes the check that all required information and data is available to process the items.
 P.Accept-Product The testing and quality control of the site ensures that the released products comply with the specification agreed with the client.
 The acceptance process is supported by automated measures.
 Records are generated for the acceptance process of the configuration items.
 Thereby, it is ensured that the properties of the product are ensured when internally shipped.
-P.Zero-Balance The site ensures that all sensitive items (security relevant parts of the intended TOEs of different clients) are sepa- rated and traced on a device basis.
-For each hand over, either an automated or an organisational "two- employees-acknowledgement" (four-eyes principle) is applied for functional and defect assets.
+P.Zero-Balance The site ensures that all sensitive items (security relevant parts of the intended TOEs of different clients) are separated and traced on a device basis.
+For each hand over, either an automated or an organisational "two-employees-acknowledgement" (four-eyes principle) is applied for functional and defect assets.
 According to the released production process the defect assets are either destroyed at the site or sent back to the client (depending on the production-setup).
-P.Transport-Prep Technical and organisational measures ensure the cor- rect labeling of the product.
+P.Transport-Prep Technical and organisational measures ensure the correct labeling of the product.
+A controlled internal shipment and/or the external delivery shall be applied.
+The transport supports traceability up to the acceptor.
 The products are packed as required by the client.
 A forwarder selected by the client is verified before the handover of security products.
-Measures to support traceability during the transport are supported by ASECL.
-P.Data-Transfer Any data in electronic form (e.g test programs) that is classified as sensitive or higher security level by the client is encrypted to ensure confidentiality of the data.

-Policy Description P.Secure-Scrap The process is following the normal procedure for pro- ducing but labeling and collecting the good and reject products segregation.
-All operation is completed in secu- rity area and monotered by CCTV.
+Only dedicated driver who have the qualification to deal with security products can do the transportation for both internal and external shipments.
+Measures to support traceability during the transport are supported by ASECL (e.g. locked and exclusive vehicle, CCTV, GPS tracking system).
+P.Data-Transfer Any data in electronic form (e.g. test programs) that is classified as sensitive or higher security level by the client is encrypted to ensure confidentiality of the data.
+P.Secure-Scrap The process is following the normal procedure for producing but labeling and collecting the good and reject products segregation.
+All operation is completed in security area and monitored by CCTV.
 The reject product is acted according to customer request (destroyed in the site or return to customer).